Touchstone Talks: EP 1 - The Ups and Downs Owners Face

 We couldn't keep some of it

-straight in terms of
+straight in terms of where we looking at

-And, just the volume of data
+Like just the volume of data

-that got transferred for a company
+that got transferred for company

 that didn't have a lot of organization